idoyudha/doo/README.md

-# basic pyhton for data science and ai
+# basic python for data science and ai

 This project is a requirement for 'Python for Data Science and AI', by Coursera.